cugos/cugos.github.com/_posts/events/2013-10-16-fall-fling.markdown

 * What types of OpenSource GIS tools are there for the Desktop and what do you recommend?
 * How do I do everything I once did with ArcGIS with OpenSource tools?

-Mid-Afternoon HowTo Demos (1pm to 3:00pm)
+Mid-Afternoon HowTo Demos (1:30pm to 3:00pm)
 ----------------------------------------
 These are not workshops!
-The purpose of this section is to have an experienced presentor walk through a workflow, software demo or cookbook.
+The purpose of this section is to have an experienced presenter walk through a workflow, software demo or cookbook.
 People are encouraged to follow along closely.
-But the presenters will have enough
+But the presenters will have demo material up for you to follow along afterward also.

+**HowTo Demos** 3 slots open ( flexible timeslots, but go long ):

+1. Your Name Here

+2. Your Name Here

+3. Your Name Here

 Overflow and GeoBeers (3:00pm to 5:00pm)
 ----------------------------------------